stan-dev/math/doxygen/contributor_help_pages/getting_started.md

   For some functions these checks should be more extensive that others, but there should at least be a two or three even in simple cases.

-The `prim` tests should only have scalar arithmetic types.
+The `prim` tests should only have arithmetic types.
 No autodiff is tested here.
 The `prim` tests check that the function handles edge cases correctly and produces the correct output for different function values.
 The second set of tests should be in `stan/math/mix/fun` with